 One Point for the Artist, One Point for the Title.

 Another Point for the Theme

-c to 1.
-The world is not enough

-e're But it is such a perfect place to start my love

-free And if you're strong enough

-for Together we can take the world apart my love.

-.09 2.
-Until that day

-and Until the world blows away

-der Until you say there'll be no more goodbyes

-and I see it in your eyes

-Tomorrow never dies

-al- 3.
-With a GoldenEye,

-Golden, GoldenEye,

-With a GoldenEye,

-rks GoldenEye.

-4. Got a licence to kill (to kill)

-And you know I'm going straight for your heart.

-(Got a licence to kill)

-Got a licence to kill (to kill) Anyone who tries to tear us apart.
-(Got a licence to kill) Licence to kill.

-5. Ooohh, the living daylights Ooohh, the living daylights (the living daylights) Ooohh, the living daylights (the living daylights)
+- The world is not enough But it is such a perfect place to start my love And if you're strong enough Together we can take the world apart my love. - Until that day Until the world blows away Until you say there'll be no more goodbyes I see it in your eyes Tomorrow never dies - With a GoldenEve.
+Golden, GoldenEye, With a GoldenEye, GoldenEve. - Got a licence to kill (to kill) And you know I'm going straight for your heart.
+(Got a licence to kill) Got a licence to kill (to kill) Anyone who tries to tear us apart.
+(Got a licence to kill) Licence to kill. - Ooohh, the living daylights Ooohh, the living daylights (the living daylights) Ooohh, the living daylights (the living daylights)